Jean-Paul Rodrigue (2017), New York:

 A trend that emerged since the 1950s concerns the growing

 share of transportation in the world's

 accounts for approximately 25% of world energy demand and

 for about 61.5% of all the oil used each year.
 The impacts

 of transport on energy consumption are diverse, including

 many that are necessary for the provision of transport facilities:

-price level and
+- The price level

 used in their production.
 Stable energy sources are obviously

-- Technological and technical changes in the
+- Technological and technical changes

 of transport modes and terminals.
 An important goal is thus

 to improve this energy performance since it is linked with

-direct economic benefits for both operators
+direct economic benefits for both operators (lower operating

 costs) and users (lower rates).

-- Environmental externalities related to the
+- Environmental externalities related

 Energy consumption has strong modal variations: